-- Comments were in favor of the Committee's decision to recommend this measure for endorsement under reserve status. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X
+- The Committee agrees with the developer response and maintains their decision to recommend this measure for endorsement. - 7.
+Consensus Standards Approval Committee (CSAC) Vote: (November 18, 2015) 15-Y,0-N - 8.
+Board of Directors Vote: Ratified for endorsement on December 8, 2015